What is smallpox?

-Scientists saved some samples of the variola virus (the virus that causes smallpox) so they could continue to research vaccines and treatments.
+Scientists saved samples of the variola virus (the virus that causes smallpox) so they could continue to research vaccines and treatments.
 Only two locations in the world have these virus samples.
-They’re secured at the Centers for Disease Control and Prevention (CDC) in Atlanta and the State Research Center of Virology and Biotechnology (VECTOR Institute) in Russia.
+They’re secured at the U.S. Centers for Disease Control and Prevention (CDC) in Atlanta and the State Research Center of Virology and Biotechnology (VECTOR Institute) in Russia.

 Symptoms and Causes

 Smallpox symptoms don’t appear right away.
 A person may not look or feel sick for about seven to 14 days after exposure to the variola virus.
 This time is the incubation period.
 At the end of the incubation period, the first symptoms appear.

 Smallpox can present as four clinical types.
 The most common form — known as ordinary smallpox — occurs in 90% of the cases.
 Other types include flat smallpox, hemorrhagic smallpox and vaccine-modified smallpox.

 Stages of the most common form of smallpox are as follows:

 Early rash: After the initial symptoms, a body-wide rash appears.
 You’re most contagious during this stage.
 The virus can spread easily through talking, sneezing or coughing.
 During the early rash stage:

 - A rash develops on your tongue and inside of your mouth and throat.
 Red spots in your mouth become sores, which break open.